Scripture Reference: Matthew 25:1-13

-A slideshow and set of illustrations can be downloaded downloaded directly from Free Bible Images.
+A slideshow and set of illustrations can be downloaded directly from Free Bible Images.
 Be selective.
-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 - In the Parable of the Ten Bridesmaids, how many of the bridesmaids were all ready for the wedding?
 5

-- In the Parable of the Ten Bridesmaids, what happened to the foolish bridesmaids’ lamps?
-Their lamps ran out of oil and they had not brought extra oil.
+- What happened to the foolish bridesmaids’ lamps in the Parable of the Ten Bridesmaids?
+Their lamps ran out of oil, and they had not brought extra oil.

-- How can we be ready for Jesus when he comes back to the earth?
+- How can we be ready for Jesus when he returns to earth?
 By obeying and loving God

 Learning Activities and Crafts:

-- Make a bible-times lamp.
+- Make a Bible-times lamp.
 Use pictures from bible encyclopaedias or commentaries for patterns.
-If you have the opportunity to buy clay from a craft shop then look for one that can be baked.
+If you can buy clay from a craft shop, look for one that can be baked.
 Read the instructions on the packaging to see if the baked clay is capable of holding liquid and withstanding heat.
-If so then use olive oil and cotton cloth wicks to finish the lamp.
+If so, use olive oil and cotton cloth wicks to finish the lamp.
 Another alternative is to make lamps from salt dough.
-These will only be for visual effect.
-Once oil is poured on hardened salt dough the dough will probably go soft and soggy. . .
+These will only be for visual effects.
+Once the oil is poured on hardened salt dough, the dough will probably go soft and soggy.

-- Draw simple pictures of lamps on the chalk/white board.
+- Draw simple pictures of lamps on the chalk/whiteboard.
 Write behaviours/attitudes on the lamps.
 Make some good and some bad.
-Examples might be: help other people, go to church, hate someone, swear, etc. If possible, provide a red chalk or whiteboard marker.
+Examples might be: helping other people, going to church, hating someone, swearing, etc. If possible, provide a red chalk or whiteboard marker.
 Let the children take turns going up to the board and drawing a flame on the kinds of behaviours that show we are ready when Christ comes back for us.
 This activity can also be done on paper using crayons or markers.

-- Older children can look up wedding customs in bible encyclopaedias or commentaries.
+- Older children can look up wedding customs in bible encyclopedias or commentaries.

 Other Online Resources:

-- Visual Aid- Flames appear on the lamps using a “Magic Window”.
-Instructions at http://bibleclasscreations.blogspot.co.nz/2012/08/ten-bridesmaids-magic-window.html
+- Visual Aid- Flames appear on the lamps using a “Magic Window” (bibleclasscreations.blogspot.co.nz)